Average site perimeter of directed animals on the two-dimensional lattices: Introduction

 The purpose of this paper is to study three other parameters of directed animals, introduced below, and illustrated in Figure~\ref{parameters}: \begin{itemize} \item two sites of an animal on the square or triangular lattice are \emph{adjacent} if they are of the form $(i+1,j)$ and $(i,j+1)$.
 We denote by $j(A)$ the number of pairs of adjacent sites of $A$. \item a \emph{loop} consists of two adjacent sites $(i+1,j)$ and $(i,j+1)$, along with a third site at $(i+1,j+1)$.
 We denote by $\ell(A)$ the number of loops of $A$. \item a \emph{neighbour} of an animal $A$ of source $S$ is a vertex $v$ not in $A$, such that $A\cup\{v\}$ is still a directed animal of source $S$.
 The number of neighbours of $A$ is called the \emph{site perimeter} of $A$ and is denoted by $p(A)$. \end{itemize}

 Taking, for instance, the site perimeter, we may consider the bivariate generating function counting single-source animals according to both area and perimeter on the square lattice:

-This generating function is not known, and is believed to be non-algebraic \cite{jensen}.
+This generating function is not known, and is believed not to be D-finite \cite{jensen}.
 Instead, we will consider the generating function giving the total number of neighbours in the animals of a fixed area:

 By dividing the total site perimeter of the animals of area $n$ by the number of these animals, one gets the \emph{average} site perimeter in animals of a fixed area.
 Alternatively, this generating function may be seen as counting single-source directed animals with a marked neighbour.